craigcabrey/ratemycoop/README.md

 ```
 The result is an in memory local databse with limited data on port `:3000`.
 Head to `http://localhost:3000/explorer` to see what's up.

+##Troubleshooting

+#### Grunt serve fails with an infinite loop on the watch command:
+Known Issue on Ubuntu

+Fix: Increase the number of files allowed to be watched by a user

+    echo fs.inotify.max_user_watches=524288 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p